 Although they may be unaware of their irritating actions, this is an opportunity to grow into the leader you wish you had.
 As you develop your leadership skills, you’ll also learn how to deal with a difficult boss and difficult peers for years to come.

-Note, as you learn how to deal with a difficult boss, you may have to have uncomfortable conversations.
-It is essential to bring up any problematic topics as they arise, so all parties know where each other stands.
-If you do not share your feedback with your boss, you cannot expect them to understand how you feel.
+Note as you learn how to deal with a difficult boss, you may have to have uncomfortable conversations.
+As they arise, it is essential to bring up any tricky topics so all parties know where each other stands.
+You cannot expect them to understand your feelings if you do not share your feedback with your boss.

 How to Survive a Bad Boss

 People are not inherently bad—and I would like to think anyone is redeemable with the willingness to change.

 Forbes suggests that as we adopt a more remote-work lifestyle managing others, and being managed, hasn’t become easier.
 But as with any relationship, there is a specific science in what makes a manager and subordinate relationship healthy or unhealthy.